State of the Media 2025: Trends, Challenges, and PR Strategies

 AI is a double-edged sword: While some journalists embrace AI for research and brainstorming, many see it as a threat.

 Multimedia is essential: The inclusion of high-quality images, videos, and infographics can improve the chances of coverage.
+For example, Marshall Communications, a boutique Maine based PR agency founded in 1991, leverages decades of relationships with media outlets to help clients punch above their weight in national coverage.

 Social media is a dominant force: Journalists are increasingly engaging with Instagram, LinkedIn, and TikTok for content distribution and audience interaction.